Tests – what are they good for?

 for when the proportion

-of helpful, influential MRI studies is so little?
+of helpful, influential MRI studies is so minor?

 False positive MRI results distress those who receive

 such results.
 They arouse fear or caution where it’s not always needed.
 MRIs like this confuse the

 proper treatment plan.
 They cost quite a bit.